Including MP Expenses, Political Party Expenses, Common Expenses, Weird Expense Claims and More.

-Whilst each party offset similar amounts, MP speakers of the Parliament and Sinn Féin claimed the least on expenses.
+Whilst each party offset similar amounts, MP speakers of the Alliance Party and Sinn Féin claimed the least on expenses.

 Lowest claiming MP’s

-Those claiming the least were around the £5,000 mark and under, with three MPs offsetting no expenses whatsoever.
-Theresa May was also one of the lowest claimers (£4,376.56).
+Those claiming the least were around the £5,000 mark and under, with 6 MPs offsetting no expenses whatsoever.

 What Political Party Claims the Most in Expenses?